 If you’re waiting in a long line, you can practice deep breathing.
 You can go into your own world where you visualize something much better than standing on line waiting for stamps at the post office.

 You can alleviate stress as you wait in line at the motor vehicle center.
 Visualize, center, ground, take deep breaths and use that shielding technique and you can meditate anywhere at any time.

 Another important component of meditation is to check in with yourself.
 If you feel you are going into a negative spiral, it’s important to meditate your way back to the center.
 You have control of your mind and if you let it, your mind will control you.

-- Allowing thoughts/not making them wrong/just being mindful of them is a great way to check-in with yourself.
 When you allow the thoughts to come, you can then take on the practice of letting them go just as easily.
 For many, medication is the answer, but for those seeking alternative benefits without medication, meditation is the better choice.

-- Sticking with it when your mind wants to fight against meditation is also a great way to check-in with yourself.
 When those times set in and you don’t want to pursue meditation, you can make a new commitment to it.
 You can also get yourself a trusted friend or meditation buddy who will hold you accountable and take on the practice of meditation along with you.

-- Recreating your thoughts – Can you turn that negative emotion into something else?
+Can you turn that negative emotion into something else?
 For example, can you be grateful for something good rather than focusing too much on something not working for you while you meditate on this practice?

-- Meditation and visualization working together hand in hand – remember you can meditate with deep breathing while you visualize your way to happiness and peace and calm.
+Remember you can meditate with deep breathing while you visualize your way to happiness and peace and calm.